 Finding direction with the Constellation of Orion

 The Constellation of Orion, or ‘The Hunter’ can be best viewed in the evening skies from November to February.
-During that time, it holds for both the Northern- and Southern hemispheres.
-Although Orion is still visible in the night sky up to May.
+It holds for both the Northern and Southern hemispheres during that time.
 Of the three belt stars, the highest one is called Mintaka.
-The middle one is called Alnilam and the lowest one (relative to shoulder- and knee stars) is called Alnitak.
-In between the belt and both knee stars, there is the Great Nebula, which forms the sword of the ‘Hunter’.
-And the ‘knee’-stars are Rigel and Saiph.
+The middle one is called Alnilam, and the lowest (relative to shoulder- and knee stars) is called Alnitak.
+Between the belt and knee stars is the Great Nebula, which forms the sword of the ‘Hunter’.
+And the ‘knee ‘-stars are Rigel and Saiph.

-How to use Orion to find the direction?
+How do you use Orion to find the direction?

 • Drawing a line from the brightest star within the Great Nebula via a point halfway between Alnitak and Alnilam will show the direction of True North.